Marie Bashir: Medical career

-From 1990 to 1992, she served on the New South Wales Women's Advisory Council.
-In 1993, she was appointed as Clinical Professor of Psychiatry at the University of Sydney, and in 1994 as the Clinical Director of Mental Health Services for the Central Sydney Area.
+From 1990 to 1992, Bashir served on the New South Wales Women's Advisory Council.
+In 1993, she was appointed Clinical Professor of Psychiatry at the University of Sydney, and in 1994 as the Clinical Director of Mental Health Services for the Central Sydney Area Health Service.
 This was a time of major reform in mental health service delivery, which contributed to substantial change in the provision of public sector mental health services.
 She served until 2001.
-In her university role, Bashir is instrumental in developing collaborative teaching programs between colleagues in Vietnam and Thailand with Australian psychiatrists, chairing the University of New South Wales Third World Health Group (1995–2000) and supporting various financial and social support programmes for International students.
+In her university role, Bashir was instrumental in developing collaborative teaching programs between colleagues in Vietnam and Thailand with Australian psychiatrists, chairing the University of New South Wales' Third World Health Group (1995–2000) and supporting various financial and social support programs for international students.

-In 1995, in a partnership with the Aboriginal Medical Service, Redfern, she established the Aboriginal Mental Health Unit, which provides regular clinics and counselling at both the Aboriginal Medical Service in Sydney and mainstream centres.
+In 1995, in a partnership with the Aboriginal Medical Service in Redfern, she established the Aboriginal Mental Health Unit, which provides regular clinics and counselling at both the Aboriginal Medical Service in Sydney and mainstream centres.
 From 1996, Bashir also took up the consultative role of senior psychiatrist to the Aboriginal Medical Service.
-As well as championing the health of indigenous Australians, Bashir also continued her focus on youth and juvenile issues, particularly through her terms chairing the NSW Juvenile Justice Advisory Council (1991–1999) and as consultative psychiatrist to Juvenile Justice Facilities (1993–2000).
+Whilst championing the health of Indigenous Australians, Bashir continued her focus on youth and juvenile issues, particularly through her terms chairing the New South Wales Juvenile Justice Advisory Council (1991–1999) and as a consultative psychiatrist to Juvenile Justice Facilities (1993–2000).
 On 1 January 2001, Bashir was awarded the Centenary Medal.

-Governor of NSW, other roles and honours
+Governor of New South Wales

-In early 2001, on the recommendation of Premier Bob Carr, Elizabeth II, Queen of Australia, appointed Bashir Governor of New South Wales, making her the state's first female governor, and the first governor of any Australian state of Lebanese descent.
-She was sworn in on 1 March 2001, and on 30 March she was appointed a Companion of the Order of Australia (AC).
-Upon her appointment, Sydney Morning Herald journalist David Marr noted, "what could be more valuable behind the scenes in Macquarie St than this woman's unique expertise with troubled adolescents?"
+In early 2001, on the recommendation of the Premier of New South Wales, Bob Carr, Elizabeth II, Queen of Australia appointed Bashir as Governor of New South Wales, making her the state's first female governor and also the first person of Lebanese descent to be appointed as governor of any Australian state.
+She was sworn in on 1 March 2001 and on 30 March was made a Companion of the Order of Australia (AC).
+Upon her appointment, Sydney Morning Herald journalist David Marr noted, "what could be more valuable behind the scenes in Macquarie Street than this woman's unique expertise with troubled adolescents?"
 Bashir's appointment was welcomed by both sides of politics and commended in a Sydney Morning Herald editorial as "an inspired choice" as well as noting that Bashir would be "a powerful advocate for the powerless".